Marie Bell (educationalist): Career

 She prepared evidence for presentation for the Parents Centres to the Consultative Committee on Infant and Pre-School Health Services in 1959 and the Royal Commission on Education two years later.
 With the former, Bell helped to allow mothers to keep their babies in a hospital room after childbirth and remain with unwell hospitalised children overnight.
 In 1960, she partook in a maternity services review that caused controversy with the National Council of Women of New Zealand.
 Bell and a group of parents established Wellington's parent co-operative and liberal Matauranga School in 1963, and became its first head teacher after some convincing.
 She taught there from 1963 to 1971.

-Bell subsequently briefly lectured at the Kindergarten Teachers’ College in Wellington, and later as a education officer for the Department of Education in its training squad between 1974 and 1982.
+Bell subsequently briefly lectured at the Kindergarten Teachers’ College in Wellington, and later as an education officer for the Department of Education in its training squad between 1974 and 1982.
 She noted that women were regularly interrupted during meetings and developed a training workshop and was invited to give this at meetings.
 Bell gave professional development and certifications for early childhood educators and helped to unify the early education sector.
 In 1976, she led the Prime Minister's Conference on Women in Social and Economic Development and helped to give the relationship between early childhood educations and women's role into politics.
 Bell served on the Wellington High School’s Parent Teacher Association and later the Wellington School Board during that decade, and was required to retire aged 60 in 1982.

 In retirement, she was the Parents Centre inaugural travelling training officer, was appointed to the Victoria University of Wellington's council in 1985 to provide women with a viewpoint, chaired the Teachers' Appeal Board and the Area Health Board Steering Committee.
 Bell also oversaw the transfer of state-operated childcare services away from the Department of Social Welfare to the Department of Education, sat on the Department’s Curriculum Review Committee, educated trainee teachers at the Wellington College of Education and simultaneously tutoring at Victoria University of Wellington.
 She was a member of the New Zealand Labour Party and held various positions in the Rongotai electorate.
 Bell enrolled at Victoria University of Wellington and graduated with a Doctor of Philosophy on a dissertation on the oral history concerning the early pioneers of the Parents' Centre in 2004.
 At the age of 83, she was the university's oldest graduate in its history.